The view at sunrise from Mt. Liberty, NH. For some amazing, full resolution panoramic shots, click here.

 -

 I didn’t pack extra undies.
 Instead, I packed a pair of running shorts that have the thin underwear liner built inside them.
-These work as regular shorts and as extra underwear in an emergency.
+These work as regular shorts if I don’t want to wear pants, and as extra underwear in an emergency.

 -

 Correct backpack fitment is incredibly important.
 Go to REI and have them use their little device to measure your back so you get the right size backpack (or have a friend help).
+Pick the smallest size backpack that fits (as in, the one that you adjust bigger.
+Don’t buy a large sized pack and adjust it to be smaller, if you can help it).
 I picked two larger-sized packs in a row that did not fit, and it took me a few hikes to realize it.
-Note: getting an REI membership is a great idea.
-They let you try gear and return within a year for a full refund if you are a member.
-I took serious advantage of this.
-You will want to try different backpacks and potentially other gear too.
+Chafing on the hip bones is a dead giveaway that something isn’t fit right – in my case, I had too large of a bag.

 -